mbest1813/documentation/v2/clickstream/destinations/amazon-redshift.md

 ### Reserved Words

 Redshift limits the number of [reserved words](http://docs.aws.amazon.com/redshift/latest/dg/r_pg_keywords.html) in schema, table, and column names.
-We'd also encourage you to stay away from naming traits or properties that conflict with top level Clickstream fields (i.e. userID, receivedAt, messageID).
+We'd also encourage you to stay away from naming traits or properties that conflict with top level clickstream fields (i.e. userID, receivedAt, messageID).

 ### Query Speeds